Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 https://thotsignlist.org/mysign?id=492

-This said, by applying a magnifying glass to GEG, I would be more inclined to see the orientation as in Unicode 16.
+This said, if I look at the print in GEG using a magnifying glass, I would be more inclined to see the orientation as in Unicode 16.
 Everything else being equal, the usual reading as classifier "turning away" also seems to favour the orientation of the hands as in Unicode 16.
 Therefore, no further action is required.

 U+1304F kEH_Desc Man, seated, right knee raised, raised arms at either side of the body, hands held vertically, with the handpalms inwards.